 - Brick Joke: While trying to keep Sisko conscious, Kira suggests switching DS9 to a four-shift rotation.
 At the end of the episode, Sisko brings up the four-shift rotation as if it were his idea.
 Kira plays along with it.
 (Sisko was probably joking, and she probably knew it.)

-- Call Back: O'Brien cuts tension in the engine room by telling of the action from the "Improbable Cause"/"The Die Is Cast" two parter.
+- O'Brien cuts tension in the engine room by telling of the action from the "Improbable Cause"/"The Die Is Cast" two parter.
 He apparently tells it a lot.

 - Concussions Get You High: Averted.
 Sisko spends most of the episode barely conscious, with a panicked Kira trying to keep him awake.